-We have audited the accompanying financial statements of the Ashland County Community Academy, Ashland County, Ohio, (the Academy), a component unit of Tri-County Educational Service Center, as of and for the year ended June 30, 2010, which collectively comprise the Academy's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the Ashland County Community Academy, Ashland County, Ohio, (the Academy) as of and for the year ended June 30, 2011, which collectively comprise the Academy's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of the Academy's management.
 Our responsibility is to express opinions on these financial statements based on our audit.